simonoff/rspec-virtus/README.md

       attribute :title, String
       attribute :body, String
       attribute :some_default, String, default: 'WOW!'
-      attribute :comments, Array[String]
+      attribute :some_lazy_default, String, default: :some_method, lazy: true attribute :comments, Array[String]

+      def some_method
+        "FOO!"
+      end
     end

 And with `rspec_virtus` we can now make simple assertions about these models